glf30/objectively-funcy/README.md

 ```

 * `divorce` - changes the marital status to `false` and removes the `spouseName` property from both given people
+* You'll need to research a way to REMOVE the key spouseName from the given people.
+Simply setting the properties to undefined or null won't be sufficient
 ```
 const person1 = {firstName: 'Colin', lastName: 'Jaffe', married: true, spouseName: 'Petra Solano'}
 const person2 = {firstName: 'Petra', lastName: 'Solano', married: true, spouseName: 'Colin Jaffe'}